 Jason Talanian, PhD, a physiology researcher at the University of Guelph, suggests that the increased fat-burning capacity during moderate exercise occurs because the high-intensity work produces more mitochondria (your body’s cellular powerhouses).
 “You are basically increasing the machinery in your muscles,” he explains.

-Plus, high-intensity exercise recruits more fast-twitch muscle fibers, compared with the slow-twitch fibers called upon during slow, steady workouts (see also “The Fast and Slow of It” in the May 2006 archives).
+Plus, high-intensity exercise recruits more fast-twitch muscle fibers, compared with the slow-twitch fibers called upon during slow, steady workouts (see also “The Fast and Slow of It”).
 And fast-twitch muscles increase HGH.

 Talanian suggests adding a weekly interval routine to the end of your usual workout.
 If you generally run for, say, 45 minutes, use the last 15 minutes to run 30- to 60-second bursts (intervals) followed by a few minutes of slow jogging (or even walking) to recover.